Assistance programs Arlington County Virginia.

 Arlington Street People's Assistance Network (A-SPAN) - Provides a bagged meal or emergency food box to individuals at two locations, including 2049 15th St N, Arlington, VA 22201.
 Call (703) 528-3082

-Several other programs and pantries, both government resources such as SNAP food stamps and free pantries, operate in the region.
+Several other grocery programs and free pantries, both government resources such as SNAP food stamps and free pantries, operate in the region.
 They may be located at churches or charity organizations.
 There are also free soup kitchens for the working poor or homeless.
 Groceries, diapers, holiday assistance and more is available, and find free food pantries in Arlington.

 Arlington Free Clinic - Adults and families without health insurance can receive free or low cost medical treatment.
 Some dental care can be given too.
 The community clinic treats non-emergency, chronic and acute primary health problems.
 Services offered include physical therapy, pharmaceuticals, laboratory work and X-rays, specialty care, and mental health counseling.